 Ms. Boardman lives in Boston, and recently appeared with the Boston Camerata in their beloved Carols at Midnight program.
 She is a founding member of Sourcework, an ensemble for “edition-free polyphony,” performing Renaissance music from early notation and original sources.
 With Genesis Chamber Singers, she has been featured in the world premieres of many new compositions.
 Ms. Boardman’s other recent appearances include BEMF Fringe and the St. Tikhon Choir.

 She has studied historical performance style as well as Baroque dance and gesture at early music programs including the Early Music Vancouver Baroque Vocal Programme and Oberlin Baroque Performance Institute.
 She has frequently participated in the Madison Early Music Festival, where in 2017 she appeared as a featured soloist in the All-Festival concert and taught the beginning voice class.

 She keeps an active schedule teaching voice and piano lessons at Weston Public Schools, MJ's Music School in Waltham, and Music Maker Studios in Brighton, MA.
-She is also leading sacred music parish choir workshops throughout Massachusetts and Rhode Island this year.
+She has also led sacred music parish choir workshops throughout Massachusetts and Rhode Island.

 If you'd like to inquire about lessons, please email Katie!

 A native of Wisconsin, Ms. Boardman received her Master of Music in Historical Performance from Boston University, and holds a BA in Vocal Performance and French from Augustana College in Illinois.

 "beautiful soprano solo"